dhavalgarg/dhavalgarg/README.md

 ### Hey there, I'm Dhaval :grin:
 I am an Undergraduate student in SRM Institute of Science and Technology.
-I am in my 4th year and I am working to improve my profile so that I can pursue my masters in Data Analytics in the USA.
+I am in my Final year and I am working to improve my profile.
 I love handling data to see what it unravels.

 ***